bndtools/bnd/docs/_chapters/250-resolving.md

 It is still a mystery, try checking the `Run Blacklist` list.
 If it is not there, it might be time to raise a bug.

+## Snapshot Viewer

+Another tool for diagnosing potential issues in your OSGI framework (bundle, packages, services), the SCR info, configuration, log, and custom extensions is the [bnd Snapshot Viewer](https://bnd.bndtools.org/snapshot.html).

 ## The Source View

 So far this App Note only visited the _graphic user interface_ (GUI).
 However, bnd always keeps all information in simple properties files that can also edited as text.
 In the Run editor (that edits `bndrun` files) you can also select the `Source` view.
 Not all features of a `bndrun` file can be manipulated through the GUI.
 This section therefore shows what is in the source and it can be manipulated.